 You’re a nonprofit.
 Do you still pay taxes?

 The Los Angeles County Fair Association is a non-profit organization and does not pay taxes on business related to its exempt purpose.
 For those businesses which the Association operates that support the mission of the organization but are considered unrelated income, the Association has a tax exposure.
-Businesses such as the Hotel and Cornucopia Foods are treated as taxable entities for income tax purposes, and are reported separately by the Fair Association on its tax returns.
+Businesses such as the Hotel are treated as taxable entities for income tax purposes, and are reported separately by the Fair Association on its tax returns.
 These businesses are subject to income taxes in the event that they operate at a profit.
 The Fair Association does pay property and possessory interest tax on the land owned and used for operations.
 We are also a significant sales and utility tax generator in the region.

 We evaluate profitability through EBITDA (Earnings before interest, depreciation, taxes and amortization).
 This reflects the actual cash we, as an organization, have on hand each year to service debt and reinvest in capital.
 This is the term that banks use in determining the financial soundness of any business.
 The Fair Association has a strong EBITDA.
 While we have operated with a positive EBITDA every year of operation, our financial statements also reflect a different measure of profitability due to depreciation, change in bond values and other factors that on paper may represent a tax gain or loss but actually have no impact on funds.

 The Fair Association has a strong bottom line, with sufficient cash reserves that satisfy all of its commitments to myriad financial partners.
 Significant to this information is that LACFA has reinvested on average $10 million annually back into capital improvements into the facility based on its proceeds